 Palestinian man shot, tied to jeep says Israeli forces gave no explanation

-Mujahed Abadi, who had been shot twice, tells Al Jazeera Israeli that forces beat him severely before letting him go.
+Mujahed Abadi, who had been shot twice, tells Al Jazeera that Israeli forces beat him severely before letting him go.

 Mujahed Abadi says has not been able to sleep since Israeli forces shot him, beat him and strapped him to the hood of a military vehicle two days ago, apparently using him as a human shield.